ehForwarderBot/efb-telegram-master/README.rst

 What is supported:

 -  Send/forward message in all supported types
--  Direct reply to a message
+-  Quote-reply to a message
 -  Send message with inline bot in supported types

 What is NOT supported: